whoiswelliton/whoiswelliton/README.md

 ### Hi there 👋,

-- 🔭 Working as Data Science Intern at BRF
+- 🔭 I’m currently working as Data Science Intern at BRF
 - 🔭 I’m currently studying Computer Engineering at UTFPR-PB
 - 🌱 I’m currently learning AI and Data Science